 RESEARCH AND BEYOND

 Economist with international experience in monitoring and evaluation of development projects and a background as a professional photojournalist.
 He works as a consultant for various International Organizations and Research Institutes.
 He has been teaching at the Master in Human Development and Food Security at the University of Roma Tre since 2018, and is coordinator of the Research Methods course.
-His research interests include: poverty, social protection, food security and nutrition, impact assessment, environmental sustainability.
+His research interests include: environmental sustainability, poverty, social protection, food security and nutrition.

 Share my profile:

 Oct 2018 – ongoing

 RESEARCH ASSISTANT AT UNIVERSITY OF ROMA TRE, ROME (ITALY)

 February 2022 – July 2022

 Estimate household CO2 emissions distribution in Italy using EMRIO analysis with consumers expenditure survey.

 RESEARCH STAY AT UDELAR – UNIVERSIDAD DE LA REPUBLICA DE URUGUAY, MONTEVIDEO (URUGUAY)

 Impact evaluation of Progrma Huertas en Centros Educativos (PHCE); Planning, sampling, and running the whole evaluation; conducting 865 survey-based interviews and 20 dedicated focus group activities with primary school children.